HeyUtsab/LibraryMS/README.md

 # LibraryMS 🚀

 A **Library Management System** built with **Spring Boot + JSP**.
-Smooth, fast, and perfect for managing books & students in college or small libraries.
+Smoother , faster, and perfect for managing books & students in college or small libraries.

 ---